zainafzal08/adventure-buddy/README.md

 1. Have node and npm install
 2. do `npm run install`
 3. to build do `npm run build`, output files are put into dist
-4. to run a dev server do `npm run dev`, note this will watch all the files in src/ but any changes outside of this folder will not be noticed i.e index.html
+4. to have the frontend auto build with changes do `npm run watch`, note this will watch all the files in src/ but any changes outside of this folder will not be noticed i.e index.html.
+5. To launch a dev server to serve out of dist do `npm run dev`

 # Milestones